Transparency, Authority and Trust

 Event Data solves this by taking an Evidence First approach.
 For every piece of external data we receive we create an Evidence Record.
 This contains the relevant parts of the input data (where reasonable) and all supporting information needed to process it.
 Check each Agent's documentation to see whether or not it produces Evidence Records.

-Evidence is important because it bridges the gap between generic primary data souces, such as Twitter, with the specialised Events in Event Data.
+Evidence is important because it bridges the gap between generic primary data sources, such as Twitter, with the specialized Events in Event Data.
 They explain not only what data were used to construct an Event, but also the process by which the Event was created.
 Providing this explanation pinpoints the precise meaning of the Event within the individual context it comes from.

 You may want to compare Event Data with, or to combine it to, other services.
 Evidence Records enable two Events from different providers to be compared and helps to explain any discrepancies.
 It allows the consumer to check whether they were working from the same input data, and whether they processed it the same way.